 - 14 Fret guitars (a guitar where the neck joined the body at the 14th fret).
 The development of the 14 fret guitar has generally been attributed to one ordered by a banjo player, Perry Brechel, from Martins.
 Researcher Spencer Gorman disputes this and provides a compelling argument at the end of this page that Weymann produced 14 fret models before or at least at the same time as the Perry Brechel guitar.

 - A double ‘f’ hole flat top guitar.
-Post to follow on this.
+See my post about these guitars.

 - Various other guitars which appear to be one offs.
 I have a small budget guitar with a very large sound hole that I will post about after it is restored.